 Two Charged In Fraud Scheme

-PITTSBURGH, Pa. ‑ Two residents of Westmoreland County, Pa., have been indicted by a federal grand jury in Pittsburgh on charges of conspiracy, making false statements in an application for a loan, and wire fraud, United States Attorney David J. Hickton announced today.
+PITTSBURGH – Two Pittsburgh men have been indicted by a federal grand jury in Pittsburgh on charges of conspiracy and bank fraud, United States Attorney David J. Hickton announced today.

-The law provides for a maximum total sentence of 105 years in prison, a fine of $2,000,000, or both.
+The law provides for a maximum total sentence of not more than 35 years in prison, a fine of $1,250,000, or both.
 Under the Federal Sentencing Guidelines, the actual sentence imposed would be based upon the seriousness of the offenses and the prior criminal history, if any, of the defendant.

 Assistant United States Attorney Gregory C. Melucci is prosecuting this case on behalf of the government.

 The Western Pennsylvania Financial Crimes Task Force (WPFCTF) conducted the investigation that led to the indictment of Bates and Butler.
 The WPFCTF was established as a collaborative, multi-agency effort to effectively combat financial crimes, including identity fraud, in Western Pennsylvania.
 Partnering in this effort are the United States Attorney's Office for the Western District of Pennsylvania, the United States Secret Service, the United States Postal Inspection Service, the Department of Homeland Security, the Allegheny County District Attorney's Office, the Allegheny County Police Department, the City of Pittsburgh Bureau of Police and the Pennsylvania State Police.